Draisaitl, Oilers beat Canadiens 1-0 in shootout

 The Oilers had a 30-20 shot advantage in regulation time and outshot Montreal 32-22 overall.

-NOTES: Both teams were playing a third game in four days. ...
-McDavid has 108 career points.
+NOTES: Both teams were playing a third game in four days.

 UP NEXT